-When asking for a water test during your home inspection, it’s likely that you’ll come across the term “FHA water test.”
-These tests are common, and have their own set of standards.
-If you’re considering buying or selling your home, knowing what an FHA water test is can be crucial.
+When asking for a water test with us at ARTI Home Inspections, it’s likely that you’ll come across the term “FHA water test.”
+These tests are common and have their own set of standards.
+If you’re considering buying or selling your home, knowing what an FHA water test is beneficial to know!

 What is the FHA, and Why Does it Require a Specific Water Test?